hivemq/helm-charts/index.md

 ## Install the HiveMQ Platform

-This will install the Hivemq Platform with support for HiveMQ version 4.19 and up.
+This will install the Hivemq Platform with support for HiveMQ version 4.19 and above.
 This Helm chart requires the installation of the HiveMQ Platform Operator.

 For more information on configuring a HiveMQ platform and advanced usage, visit the [HiveMQ Platform Operator documentation](https://docs.hivemq.com/operator/latest/kubernetes-operator/platform-operator-for-k8s)